-One of the most important aspects of running a successful Virtual Assistant business is creating packages.
+Creating packages is one of the most important aspects of running a successful Virtual Assistant business.
 Why?
 Because creating packages helps VA to attract new clients.
-But it’s not always easy to figure out what information you should be sharing and with whom.
+But it’s not always easy to figure out what information you should share and with whom.

 If you are a newbie and trying to create service packages, this blog is for you.
 It will walk you through what to include in your virtual assistant packages and valuable examples you can use.

 Recently, I had many questions about how to create virtual assistant packages.
 Also, some of the virtual assistants enquired about the rate one should charge, services to be included, and types of tools necessary to make the process as easy as possible.